joaodrlemos/f1-map-app/README.md

 ## Technologies used

-- HTML, CSS, JS
+- HTML, CSS, JS, React
-- React, Sass

 ## Requirements to run the project